WHY STUDY TURKISH?

 Students can work in joint companies, institutions, and organizations in Turkey.
 The U. S. Embassy, Foreign Service, U.S. Military offer opportunities for employment in Turkey.
 Teaching English as a Second language is a job in high demanded as well.
 Students can explore academic and scholarly work in Turkish Literatures, Comparative Literatures, History of the Ottoman Empire and Modern Turkey, Political Science, Anthropology, Sociology, Linguistics, and more.

 The GNS Department at UW-Madison currently offers first and second year courses in the modern Turkish language (Istanbul Turkish).
 Since classes are small, students receive individual attention from the instructors.
 Classes meet 5 days per week at a reasonable hour.
 Curriculum and materials are designed to meet the students’ interests and needs.
 Classes are open to heritage students, students who speak any other Turkic language or students with no prior language study.

 Instruction is proficiency-based at UW: Students master speaking, reading, and writing using grammar in context.
 An understanding of the Turkish cultures including their products, practices and perspectives is part of our program.

-Turkish courses are currently taught by the graduate student teaching assistants Nalan Erbil and Milan Simic.
+Turkish courses are currently taught by the graduate student teaching assistant Nalan Erbil.
 For more information on the Turkish courses, please contact Professor B. Venkat Mani

 is an amazing way to not only solidify your knowledge of the Turkish language, but also experience the culture first hand.